tech4242/csv2vcard/README.md

 4. Import module `from csv2vcard import csv2vcard`

 5. Now you have 2 options for running.
-Both will create an /export/ dir with an example vCards.
+Both will create an /export/ dir for your vCards.

   * Test the app with `csv2vcard.test_csv2vcard()`.
-This will create a Forrest Gump test vCard!
+This will create a Forrest Gump test vCard.
   * Use your real data `csv2vcard.csv2vcard(yourfilename)`.
-This will create all your vCards!
+This will create all your vCards.